How PK-12 schools are getting back-to-school ready amid mental health crisis

 Classrooms are creating safe spaces — places where children can go to calm down, regulate their emotions, and recharge so they are ready to learn.

-These safe spaces are SEL tools that can assist with classroom management and help children develop healthy coping and regulation skills at a young age.
+These safe spaces are feature tools that can assist with classroom management and help children develop healthy coping and regulation skills at a young age.

 As the adage says, “it takes a village.”
 We know the importance of alignment between parents/caregivers and teachers.
 That’s why many schools are not only promoting or requiring mental health education for their teachers and staff, but also for parents.

-Kognito has developed three short, interactive simulations designed for maximum impact specifically for parents and caregivers:
+Kognito has developed three brief, interactive simulations designed for maximum impact specifically for parents and caregivers:

-These simulations teach parents and caregivers how to encourage open dialogue with their children, respond in constructive ways, and informs them of when and where to seek additional support if needed.
+These simulations, also available in Spanish, teach parents and caregivers how to encourage open dialogue with their children, respond in constructive ways, and informs them of when and where to seek additional support if needed.

-Support groups are bringing together students with similar background/experiences to help them find community and support.
-These support groups may be student-led, school- or staff-sponsored.
+Support groups are bringing together students with similar backgrounds and experiences to help them find community and support.
+These support groups may be student-led, school or staff-sponsored.

 Grief groups can help students who may have lost a parent or loved one to COVID-19.
 BIPOC groups give students a place to discuss challenges their community faces, and take action to create change.
 And peer mentoring programs can create more nurturing, supportive environments.

-As we move forward, evidence-based social emotional learning (SEL) is a critical element of district mental health initiatives.
+Research demonstrates that practice-based learning to develop emotional and mental wellness skills is a critical element of district mental health initiatives.

-Kognito delivers a practice-based social emotional learning curriculum that helps educators and students build critical life skills to navigate difficult real-life situations, leading to more positive outcomes both in and out of the classroom.
+Kognito delivers a practice-based curriculum that helps educators, school staff, and students build critical life skills to navigate difficult real-life situations, leading to more positive outcomes both in and out of the classroom.

 Want to see why 94% of educators and 93% of students would recommend Kognito to others?
 We invite you to experience the power of role-play conversation with virtual humans by taking a demo today.